huggingface/blog/sagemaker-distributed-training-seq2seq.md

 Billable seconds: 2882
 ```

 The training seconds are 2882 because they are multiplied by the number of instances.
 If we calculate 2882/2=1441 is it the duration from "Downloading the training image" to "Training job completed".
+Converted to real money our training on 16 NVIDIA Tesla V100-GPU for a state-of-the-Art summarization model equals ~28$.

 ---